2minkyulee/AESOP-Auto-Encoded-Supervision-for-Perceptual-Image-Super-Resolution/README.md

 ------

-This is the official Repository of: Auto-Encoded Supervision for Perceptual Image Super-Resolution\
+This is the official repository of: Auto-Encoded Supervision for Perceptual Image Super-Resolution\
 ⭐ Please contact me via 2minkyulee@gmail.com for any bugs.